Tutorial 14: HuggingFace Integration

 AutoModel: family-agnostic loading

-AutoModel inspects config.json’s model_type field and dispatches to the right architecture (BERT, RoBERTa, or DistilBERT) without the caller knowing which family the checkpoint belongs to.
+AutoModel inspects config.json’s model_type field and dispatches to the right architecture without the caller knowing which family the checkpoint belongs to.
 This mirrors HuggingFace Python’s AutoModel / AutoModelFor* entry points.

 use flodl_hf::models::auto::AutoModelForSequenceClassification;